Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

 Query String Value

-You can specify it to only target pages whose query string value matches the value you specify.
+You can specify it to only target pages whose query string value matches your specified value.